justiniantaylor/playground/pizzeria/README.md

 I decided to use an API Gateway pattern so that I could have a single entry point for all clients for all services in my API (whether micro service or not).
 I also chose an edge architecture so that the API Gateway could be deployed in a DMZ in order to protect all other resources behind a firewall.

+The services are all packaged into a monolith application, but as we are using spring boot as well as a API gateway we could very easily seperate the services out into their own microservices projects that could be deployed independently.

 ![Screenshot](architecture.png)

 ## Order Process